zhussaini/Code-Sample/readme.txt

 Time and Space Complexity
 -------------------------

-REVISE THIS TO INCLUDE EFFECT OF BLAST RADIUS.
-BLAST RADIUS SHOULD REDUCE TIME AND SPACE COMPLEXITY TO POSSIBLY SOMETHING POLYNOMIAL.

 Let d be the length of the course that is used to escape.
 Breadth first search will explore all paths from the initial state that have length d.
 The